 - Only 4 seats

-The VW e-up has a 18.7 kWh battery, giving it a real world VW e-up range of roughly 75 miles.
+The VW e-up now has a larger 36.8 kWh battery, giving it a real world range of roughly 143 miles.

-Having said that, the e-up is very much a city car, designed for shorter trips around town.
-You won’t often do more than 75 miles in a city environment in a day.
+The e-up is very much a city car, designed for shorter trips around town.
+You won’t often do more than 143 miles in a city environment in a day.

 VW e-up – Price